-- (A) The Department shall enforce all properly incorporated and delegated federal testing requirements at a minimum.
-Any credible evidence based on sampling, monitoring, and reporting may be used to determine violations of applicable emissions limitations. - (B) The Department reserves the right to require additional sampling, monitoring, and reporting requirements not already required in federal regulations.
+(A) The Department shall enforce all properly incorporated and delegated federal testing requirements at a minimum.
+Any credible evidence based on sampling, monitoring, and reporting may be used to determine violations of applicable emissions limitations.

 Reg.
 35.1302 Air Emissions Sampling